tushargoel86/system_design_principle/cache/Readme.md

 </p>

 __Write-Back__
 <p> Here, the application writes data to the cache which acknowledges immediately and after some delay, it writes the data back to the database.
 Write back caches improve the write performance and are good for write-heavyworkloads.
-</p>

 When combined with read-through, it works good for mixed workloads, where the most recently updated and accessed data is always available in cache.
 It’s resilient to database failures and can tolerate some database downtime.
-If batching or coalescing is supported, it can reduce overall writes to the database, which decreases the load and reduces costs, if the database provider charges by number of requests e.g. DynamoDB.
-Keep in mind that DAX is write-through so you won’t see any reductions in costs if your application is write heavy.

 Some developers use Redis for both cache-aside and write-back to better absorb spikes during peak load.
 The main disadvantage is that if there’s a cache failure, the data may be permanently lost.
-Most relational databases storage engines (i.e. InnoDB) have write-back cache enabled by default in their internals.
-Queries are first written to memory and eventually flushed to the disk.
+</p>

-Cache Eviction policy:
+__Cache Eviction policy:__
-FIFO
-LIFO
-LRU
-MRU
-LFU
-RR (Random Replacement)
+FIFO, LIFO, LRU, MRU, LFU, RR (Random Replacement)